sapphirepp/sapphirepp/doc/pages/examples/steady-state-oblique-shock.md

 @tableofcontents

-In @cite Shirin2025 we suggest that curved or broken emission spectra of X- and gamma ray sources could be explained with a combination of a magnetic field, which is inclined with respect to the shock normal, and a $p$-dependence of the scattering frequency, that is in agreement with Iroshnikov–Kraichnan MHD turbulence,
+In @cite Shirin2025 we suggest that curved or broken emission spectra of non-thermal sources with shocks could be explained with a combination of a magnetic field, which is inclined with respect to the shock normal, and a $p$-dependence of the scattering frequency, that is in agreement with Iroshnikov–Kraichnan MHD turbulence,